spookyfirehorse/ffmpeg-and-mpv-for-rpi4/README.md

 ffmpeg -i http://url -c:v copy -c:a copy output.mp4

-you can install pulseeffects also but dont use to look a movie to much cpu
+you can install pulseeffects also but dont use to look a movie to much cpu mpv

+pulseaudio-equalizer has less cpu

 usw.